 03 of 06

-In operation for decades, the PS 321 Flea Market, in the heart of Park Slope on Seventh Avenue, is open for business on both Saturdays and Sundays.
-The playground market (with a jungle gym in the middle of the site) has an eclectic collection of vendors selling clothes, art, jewelry, kitchen wares, watches, vintage postcards, rugs, and an interesting collection of furniture that ranges from great vintage pieces to shabby chic to junque.
+The PS 321 Flea Market, in the heart of Park Slope on Seventh Avenue, has been in operation for decades.
+It is open for business on both Saturdays and Sundays.
+The playground market (with a jungle gym in the middle of the site) has an eclectic collection of vendors selling clothes, art, jewelry, kitchen wares, watches, vintage postcards, rugs, and furniture that ranges from great vintage pieces to shabby chic to junque.
 Prices can be negotiated.

 04 of 06